steveruizok/perfect-freehand/README.md

 🔗 [Demo](https://perfect-freehand-example.vercel.app/)

-💰 Want to use this library in your commercial product?
-[Contact me here](mailto:steveruizok+perfectfreehand@gmail.com).
+💰 Using this library in a commercial product?
+[Let me know!](mailto:steveruizok+perfectfreehand@gmail.com).

 ## Table of Contents